 1. Housing Laws – By law, landlords are not allowed to deny accommodation to renters with emotional support animals.
 They’re also not allowed to evict renters once an emotional support animal has been acquired.

 2. Employment Laws – Employers are not allowed to discriminate against applicants or employees with emotional support animals.
-In case animals are not allowed within the workspace, the employer must then make certain to add an exception to the rule to accommodate the emotional support animal of a qualified employee.
+In case animals are not allowed within the workspace, the employer must then make certain to add an exception to the rule to accommodate the emotional support animal in Houston of a qualified employee.

 Exception to the Rules: In some rare cases, these laws may not be applied.
 For instance, if the animal poses a threat to other renters or employees, then landlords and employers may deny accommodation or work.
 The same applies if the animal poses a threat to the property structure.